 3D Printing

 make717 has adopted the Prusa Research platform with the exception of our Formlabs Form 2.
-We have a total of 13 3D Printers available to our members after successful completion of our classes.
+We have a total of 14 3D Printers available to our members after successful completion of our classes.
 Below are lists of equipment, approved materials, required training and much more!
+Be sure to check our page with helpful reminders, announcements, and more

 Below is the contact information for the volunteers for the 3D Printing area